oftx/deepdream-revived/README.md

 ***WARNING***: This setup is not noob friendly.
 You need some familiarity with python virtual environments and a willingness to troubleshoot platform-specific depencency issues.
 Please  read carefully as there are some important caveats to know before you try to run it.

-The most recent version of python that works for me is **python 3.10**.
-The main dependency that hinders newer python versions is [tensorflow](https://www.tensorflow.org/install).
-Supposedly tensorflow works for python 3.8-3.11, but I personally didn't have success with 3.11.
+The most recent version of python that works for me is **python 3.11** (I've also had success with python 3.10).
+The main dependency that hinders newer python versions is [tensorflow](https://www.tensorflow.org/install) which is only supported for python 3.8-3.11.

-To get python 3.10, you may have to compile it from source, find a legacy installer, or find an unofficial package, such as the [deadsnakes](https://linuxcapable.com/how-to-install-python-3-10-on-ubuntu-linux/) repository for Ubuntu or [python310](https://aur.archlinux.org/packages/python310) from the Arch Linux AUR.
+To get python 3.10 or 3.11, you may have to compile it from source, find a legacy installer, or find an unofficial package, such as the [deadsnakes](https://linuxcapable.com/how-to-install-python-3-10-on-ubuntu-linux/) repository for Ubuntu or [python310](https://aur.archlinux.org/packages/python310)/[python311](https://aur.archlinux.org/packages/python311) from the Arch Linux AUR.

 - If you're on **Windows+Nvidia**, note that you'll need to install the [Microsoft Visual C++ redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)